SPEECH THERAPY FOR TEENS | SPEECH THERAPY FOR ADULTS | IN-PERSON OR ONLINE

 A Communication Health Assistant (CHA) is also referred to as a Communication Disorders Assistant (CDA), or a Speech Language Therapy Assistant.
 To become a CHA, you must have a college diploma or a university degree.
 After that, you complete a 1 year college training program.
 They are not a regulated health profession.
 However, they are paraprofessionals who assist the SLP professional to help with screening and treatment.
 They must work under the guidance of the SLP.
 They are not qualified to assess.
 They also assist Audiologists.

-Between each of the providers on our team, we work with all ages.
-We provide services for young children through to older adults.
-However, if you have a clinical condition or concern that we feel is outside of our scope, we will do our best to refer you on to another professional who is better suited to help you.
-Even in private practice, we believe it is essential to maintain good working relationships with other private practitioners in order to ensure you get the best help for you.
+Teens and adults of any age often receive speech therapy services for a wide range of concerns and needs.
+However, if you have a clinical condition or concern that is outside of our scope, we will do our best to refer you on to another professional who is better suited to help you.

 Yes, we are proud to offer the option to meet clients wherever they are, in London and surrounding area.
 This is by request.
 Hospital visits are case-by-case.
 Additional travel fees may apply.

-Online therapy/teletherapy is ideal for those who prefer to stay home, are unable to access transportation, have limited mobility, or live in rural areas.
+Virtual therapy is ideal for those who prefer to stay home, are unable to access transportation, have limited mobility, or live in rural areas.
 Sessions can occur on any computer or mobile device that has access to a good internet connection.
-This service is by request and is offered on a case-by-case basis as not all clients are suitable for this method of service delivery.

 Some clients are with us for weeks, others with us for months or more.
 Sometimes we are consulting with families for a few sessions, touching base as needed afterwards.
-When we speak with you, and after assessing you, we can recommend a plan that considers your clinical case/concern, your limits (funds/schedule/logistics), and acceptable best practices for intervention.
+After assessing you, your SLP can recommend a plan that considers your clinical case/concern, your limits (funds/schedule/logistics), and best practices for intervention.

 Like anything that requires new learning, working with an SLP requires practice and motivation for a client to make progress ("progress" is relative to the clinical concern/goals of each client).
 Consistently doing any recommended home practice exercises between sessions will helps you to make progress.